Frequently Asked Questions

 Why do some appointments include a 5-minute break?

 Longer appointments may include a planned 5-minute break.
-This supports accessibility, concentration and pacing, particularly for neurodivergent clients.
+This supports accessibility, concentration, and pacing, particularly for neurodivergent people.
 Breaks are used flexibly depending on your needs.

 How long does the assessment process take overall?

-The assessment process usually takes several weeks (approximately 3–6 weeks) from the initial appointment to the final report.
+The assessment process usually takes approximately 3–6 weeks from the initial appointment to the completion of the report.
 Many assessments take place over multiple sessions, allowing time to gather information from different sources and develop a comprehensive understanding.

 What information do you rely on during an assessment?